-The present document specifies the stage 3 protocol and data model for the <NF or Entity, e.g. UAE Server> Service(s).
-It provides stage 3 protocol definitions and message flows, and specifies the API for each service offered by the <NF or Entity, e.g. UAE Server>.
+The present document specifies the stage 3 protocol and data model for the AIML enabling SEAL services.
+It provides stage 3 protocol definitions and message flows, and specifies the API for each service offered by the AIML server.

-The stage 2 architecture and procedures are specified in <TSs number, e.g. 3GPP TS 23.255 [x]>.
+The stage 2 architecture and procedures are specified in 3GPP TS 23.482 [13].

 The common protocol and interface aspects for API definition are specified in clause 5.2 of 3GPP TS 29.122 [2].

+The present document is applicable to the user equipment (UE) supporting AIML enabling SEAL services functionalities as described in 3GPP TS 23.482 [C], to the application server supporting AIMLenabling SEAL services functionalities as described in 3GPP TS 23.482 [C], and to the application server supporting the vertical application server (VAL server) functionality as defined in specific vertical application service (VAL service) specification.

+NOTE: The specification of the VAL server for a specific VAL service is out of the scope of the present document.

 [6] 3GPP TS 23.222: "Common API Framework for 3GPP Northbound APIs; Stage 2".

 [7] 3GPP TS 29.222: "Common API Framework for 3GPP Northbound APIs; Stage 3".